Mediation vs Arbitration: What is the Difference

 Mediation vs Arbitration

-Mediation and arbitration are both found within the alternative dispute resolution sphere because they offer ways to resolve disputes outside of the traditional litigation process.
+Mediation and arbitration are found within the alternative dispute resolution sphere because they offer ways to resolve disputes outside the traditional litigation process.
 However, the procedures are very different.
-Each system presents its own benefits and challenges, and neither system is truly superior to the other.
-Understanding how and when to use each of these processes is vital to settling a dispute.
+Each system presents its benefits and challenges, and neither system is truly superior to the other.
+Understanding how and when to use each process is vital to settling a dispute.

-The decision to choose one or the other is often a question that turns on a variety of factors.
-This article will define mediation and arbitration, discuss the similarities and distinctions between the systems, and discuss the benefits of choosing one over the other.
+The decision to choose one or the other often depends on various factors.
+This article will define mediation and arbitration, discuss the similarities and distinctions between the systems, and discuss the benefits of choosing one.

 Before diving into a comparison between arbitration and mediation, let us first define the terms.